Curriculum Guide

 Science

 By becoming naturalists, Class I students learn to observe their natural surroundings and gain an appreciation for the interconnectedness of all organisms.
 Students learn to make and record observations using words, numbers, and drawings, as they keep a year-long nature journal.
-By tracking local ecosystems over time, students observe the changes that take place and collect data that may contribute to citizen science efforts.
-Students explore aspects of ecology as well as the classification and diversity of major groups of organisms with an emphasis on comparing and contrasting organismal body plans.
-Students undertake a deep dive into environmental justice and access to green spaces, examining case studies of well-known female naturalists.
+By tracking local ecosystems over time, students observe the changes that take place and collect the types of data that contribute to community science efforts.
+Students also explore the organisms making up ecosystems by considering the classification and diversity of major organismal groups with an emphasis on comparing and contrasting body plans.
+Students take a deep dive into environmental justice and access to green spaces, gaining an appreciation for Traditional Ecological Knowledge (TEK) and the relationship between the indigenous peoples of Massachusetts and nature.
+Along the way, students encounter simple machines used in indigenous technology and consider the role these still play in their everyday lives. ย

-In Class II Science students undertake a guided inquiry of the human body starting at the cellular level and working up in scale to the systems level.
-Through many laboratory, engineering, and modeling exercises, students develop a rich and hands-on understanding of how the digestive, respiratory, circulatory, and musculoskeletal systems connect and interact to keep us alive.
+In Class II Science, students undertake a guided inquiry of the human body starting at the cellular level and work up in scale to the systems level.
+Through many laboratory, engineering, research, and modeling exercises, students develop a rich and hands-on understanding of how the digestive, respiratory, circulatory, musculoskeletal, and nervous systems connect and interact to keep us alive.
 Basic Mendelian genetics are also introduced so students can understand how traits are inherited.
-In the spring, students conduct independent research on a human body topic to present to their peers in a variety of different ways.
+Students will develop laboratory skills and learn to demonstrate their understanding in writing with scientific arguments.